pdeschen/wuff-wiki/Eclipse-RCP-application.md

   **CHECK:** There are 4 products in "tutorials/MyEquinoxApp/build/output" folder.
 Each product contains "MyRcpApp" bundle in "plugins" subfolder and in "configuration/config.ini".

-  **CHECK:** The product matching your OS/architecture is runnable and shows window with title "Hello, RCP".
+  **CHECK:** The product matching your OS/architecture is runnable and shows window with title "Hello, RCP" and multiline text field with text "Hello, world!".

   **Attention:** do not try to run the generated product on a "wrong" OS or "wrong" architecture.
   If you are on Windows, Linux product won't start.
 If your JRE is 32-bit, 64-bit product won't start.